Stain without pain?

 NK may be mistaken for other ocular conditions

-Evaluating a patient’s medical history and assessing common risk factors are crucial to identifying neurotrophic keratitis (NK)—especially in the earlier stages of the disease.3
+Evaluating a patient’s medical history and assessing common risk factors are crucial to identifying NK.3 For example, people who have had herpetic eye disease, ocular surgery, or diabetes can be at greater risk of developing NK.3

 Not actual patients.